Taylor's checkerspot butterfly

 Pollinator of the prairie

-The Taylor’s checkerspot is a colorful checkered butterfly with a wingspan less than 2.25 inches.
-Its wings are primarily black and orange with bands of white cells.
 Taylor’s checkerspot populations are declining quickly in the Northwest, where it traditionally lived in coastal and inland grasslands on southern Vancouver Island and surrounding islands in British Columbia and the San Juan Island archipelago, as well as in open prairies on post-glacial gravelly outwash and balds in Washington’s Puget Trough and Oregon’s Willamette Valley.
-One place where checkerspot are still found is the oak-woodland prairie in the southern Puget Sound where a "Cross-Base Highway" is poised to tear up the prairie.

-Conservation Northwest, in collaboration with The Xerces Society and others, has advocated for the protection of the critical habitat needed to support the Taylor’s checkerspot butterfly and other rare butterflies, including the mardon skipper and the island marble.
-Together we have filed for protection of these species under the Endangered Species Act.
-Through these actions we hope that the Taylor’s checkerspot and its native prairie habitat will be maintained for generations to come.
+Conservation Northwest, in collaboration with The Xerces Society and others, is working for the Endangered Species Act protection for Taylor’s checkerspot and other rare butterflies, including the mardon skipper and the island marble, to recognize and protect critical native prairie habitat for generations to come.